 HDF5 Performance

-As with NetCDF, Cray provide the HDF5 parallel libraries on ARCHER.
-Similar performance limitations to NetCDF 4.3.3.1 were observed with HDF5 tests however they persisted with all system-installed versions of the library, from the default 1.8.14 to the most current 1.10.0.
-Given the hierarchical nature of the libraries, we theorise that the NetCDF 4.3.3.1 limitations are in reality a manifestation of this HDF5 bug, and that NetCDF 4.4.0 circumvents the issue by following an alternate code path around the problematic library calls.
+As with NetCDF, Cray provides several pre-installed versions of the HDF5 parallel library on ARCHER.
+For these library versions (from the default 1.8.14 to the most current 1.10.0), similar performance limitations as for NetCDF 4.3.3.1 were observed.
+Given the hierarchical nature of the libraries, we theorised that the NetCDF 4.3.3.1 limitations were in reality a manifestation of a bug in the HDF5 layer, and that NetCDF 4.4.0 circumvented the issue by following an alternate code path around the problematic library calls.

-Application profiling of benchio with the HDF5 backend found the majority of compute time is spent in function MPI_File_set_size(), called within the HDF5 library from the user-level H5Fclose() routine.
-Discussions with Cray revealed this to be a known bug specific to the combination of HDF5 with Lustre file systems.
+Application profiling of benchio with the HDF5 backend, to verify this theory, found the majority of compute time is spent in function MPI_File_set_size(), called within the HDF5 library from the user-level H5Fclose() routine.
+Discussions with Cray revealed this to indeed be a known bug specific to the combination of HDF5 with Lustre file systems.

 An MPI_File_set_size() operation, on a Linux platform like ARCHER, eventually calls the POSIX function: ftruncate().
 This has an unfavourable interaction with the locking for the series of metadata communications the HDF5 library makes during a file close.
 In practice, this leads to relatively long close times of tens of seconds and hence the lack of scalability observed.